 Sending a first newsletter to every new customer manually isn’t an efficient use of time.
 Thankfully, there are tools to help you with this.
 MailChimp, as mentioned above, is an email marketing tool that allows you to schedule emails and send them out when an action occurs, such as a customer signing up for a newsletter list.
 Sound intimidating?
 We wrote a blog post on how to get started with MailChimp - find it here.

-Creating a newsletter for your customers may be an after-thought on top of all the other tasks that need to be done, however can be very effective for communicating information with customers, driving new sales, and increasing your following.
-Use these tips to format and write best first email!
+Creating a newsletter for your customers may be an after-thought on top of all the other tasks that need to be done, however it can be very effective for communicating information with customers, driving new sales, and increasing your following.